jedi-academy/learn-4711/data/tutorials/ci-todo04.md

 Instead of using the "variable pair", we want to build the table row for each item inside our controller, so that we can choose different presentation later.

+Again, you won't be able to test the next three changes until they have all been made.

 Extract the table row part of `itemlist` and save it in a new view, `views/oneitem.php`...